indigo-dc/sqa-baseline/README.md

 ## Copyright Notice

-Copyright © Members of the INDIGO-DataCloud, DEEP Hybrid-DataCloud and eXtreme DataCloud collaborations, 2015-2020.
+Copyright © Members of the INDIGO-DataCloud, DEEP Hybrid-DataCloud, eXtreme DataCloud and EOSC-Synergy collaborations, 2015-2020.

 ## License